 With global food safety more important than ever before, Food Safety Magazine is taking a closer look at how various regions of the world are addressing current issues facing the food industry today.

-The conversation that follows highlights responses from New Zealand King Salmon Company Limited, a dedicated leader in the world’s commercial salmon farming industry, to questions surrounding industry best practices for safe seafood production in their isolated island environment.
+The conversation that follows highlights responses from New Zealand vendors Cawthron, which provides high quality research, advice and analytical services to support the development of New Zealand’s seafood industry and sustainable management of the coastal and freshwater environment, and Oritain, a provider of commercial food origin systems, to questions surrounding industry best practices for safe seafood production in their isolated island environment.

 FSM: What practices are you implementing to comply with increased demands on imported food safety?

 Cawthron: Most of our analytical services are focused on supporting New Zealand manufacturers with exporting food products, so we ensure our test methodology and international accreditations are constantly reviewed.
 This assists with international market access for a wide variety of products that are being exported to markets throughout the world.

 For imported products we work closely with regulatory bodies within New Zealand like the Ministry of Agriculture and Forestry (MAF) and the Ministry of Fisheries to ensure that our testing methodology and accreditations meet the requirements for the products that we are testing.

 FSM: What are your greatest food safety-related challenges?